 - Remove bark by looking for the papery material that underlies the outer bark.

-- Let the bark dry for several hours, then boil it in water for about 10 minutes.
+- Let the bark dry for several hours, and then boil it in water for about 10 minutes.

 - Use about one tablespoon of willow bark per cup of water.